YOTA Month 2020 event participation in the Americas

 In the USA:

-To see the current spots on DX Summit of all YOTA stations, click here.
+To see the spots on DX Summit of all YOTA stations, click here.
+Stations will have the callsign suffix YOTA, except for the USA stations and CS5SS in Portugal.

 The entire month of December several youth operators will become active with YOTA as suffix in the callsign.
 The idea for this is to show the amateur radio hobby to youth and to encourage youth to be active on the ham radio waves.